-No one knows exactly why Brutalism has become fashionable once again, but Brad Dunning of GQ has an interesting theory.
-“Brutalism is the techno music of architecture, stark and menacing.
+New Brutalist projects are even being built with distinct monumental concrete volumes, though the revival is often branded as “Neo Brutalism.”
+No one knows exactly why Brutalism has become fashionable once again, but Brad Dunning of GQ has an interesting theory: “Brutalism is the techno music of architecture, stark and menacing.
 Brutalist buildings are expensive to maintain and difficult to destroy.
-They can’t be easily remodeled or changed, so they tend to stay the way the architect intended.
+They can't be easily remodeled or changed, so they tend to stay the way the architect intended.
 Maybe the movement has come roaring back into style because permanence is particularly attractive in our chaotic and crumbling world.”

 Take a look at some of the world's finest examples of Brutalist architecture.

 Geisel Library by William Pereira.
 1970, San Diego, CA.

 National Library of the Argentine Republic by Clorindo Testa.
 Designed 1961, Buenos Aires.

 Boston City Hall by Kallmann McKinnell & Knowles.
 1968, Boston, MA.

 Barbican Estate by Chamberlin, Powell, and Bon.
 1968-79, London.

 Telecommunication Centre and Central Post Office by Janko Konstantinov.
 1989, Skopje, Macedonia.